-A native of Toronto, Major General Hebert Alan Sparling, received his early education at Ottawa and Saint John, New Brunswick.
+A native of Toronto, Major General Hebert Alan Sparling received his early education at Ottawa and Saint John, New Brunswick.
 He entered the Royal Military College in the summer of 1925, graduating four years later, with the nickname “Sparky,” as his brother had before him.

-Upon graduation, Lieutenant Sparling posted to B Battery, Royal Canadian Horse Artillery (RCHA) in Kingston, where he served in a variety of appointments.
+Upon graduation, Lieutenant Sparling posted to B Battery, Royal Canadian Horse Artillery (RCHA), in Kingston, where he served in various appointments.
 From October 1932 until August 1933, he attended the Artillery Staff Course (Canada) and undertook the United Kingdom’s year-long Gunnery Staff Course.
 On completion, in November 1934, he became an Instructor-in-Gunnery at the Royal Canadian School of Artillery in Kingston.
 In March 1935, he was appointed to similar duties in Winnipeg, serving until the spring of 1938.
 Before attending Camberley Staff College in January 1939, he serviced as a 3rd Grade Staff Officer in the Directorate of Military Operations and Intelligence.
 They terminated the Camberley Staff College on 3 September 1939, when Great Britain declared war on Germany.

-Returning to Canada, he served in the Adjutant General’s Branch and on promotion to Major, served several months in the Directorate of Military Training and Staff Duties.
+Returning to Canada, he served in the Adjutant General’s Branch and, on promotion to Major, served several months in the Directorate of Military Training and Staff Duties.
 In April 1940, he served as a Brigade Major, Royal Artillery, at the artillery headquarters of the 2nd Canadian Division.
 He embarked with the Division in August and continued to serve there until promoted to Lieutenant-Colonel in May 1941.

 In May 1946, with the 3rd Division’s return to Canada, he became the District Officer Commanding, Military District Number 2, headquartered in Toronto.
 The following year on the reorganization of the Army, he assumed the appointment of Officer-in-Charge Administration at Headquarters Central Command.
 The summer of 1947 brought him command of the Western Ontario Area.
 In July, he again returned to Army Headquarters to serve as Deputy Chief of the General Staff.
 The following year, he attended the one-year course at the Imperial Defence College.
 In November the same year, he was called back to Canada, promoted to Major-General and assumed the duties of Vice-Chief of the General Staff.